Australia to invest millions in Great Barrier Reef restoration and protection

 Marine heat waves caused by global warming killed off and damaged corals in 2016.
 Most of the impact was along 500 miles of the northern Great Barrier Reef, its most pristine region.

-The new funding is part of an ambitious conservation plan that will see the Australian government partner with the Great Barrier Reef Foundation to improve and monitor the long term health of the reef.
+The new funding is part of an ambitious conservation plan that will see the Australian government partner with the Great Barrier Reef Foundation to improve and monitor the long-term health of the reef.

-Described by the Australian government as the largest single investment for reef conservation and management in the country's history, the money will be used to improve water quality, control a major predator, and expand reef restoration.
+Described as the largest single investment for reef conservation and management in the country's history, the money will be used to improve water quality, control a major predator and expand reef restoration.

-The Great Barrier Reef is home to the world's largest collection of coral reefs, with around 400 types of coral and 1,500 species of fish.
-It is also home to a number of endangered species, including the large green turtle and the dugong.
+The Great Barrier Reef is home to the world's largest collection of coral reefs, with about 400 types of coral and 1,500 species of fish.
+It is also home to a number of endangered species, including the large green turtle and the dugong, a cousin of the manatee.

-Speaking to reporters after the project's unveiling Sunday, Australian Environment Minister Josh Frydenberg said the reef was under a lot of pressure but those challenges could be overcome.
+Speaking to reporters after the project's unveiling Sunday, Australian Environment Minister Josh Frydenberg said the reef was under a lot of pressure, but those challenges could be overcome.

 "The more we understand about the reef, the better we can protect it," Frydenberg was quoted as saying by the Australian Broadcasting Corporation.